rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke1-hardening-guide/rke1-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 ### Controls

 ## 1.1 Control Plane Node Configuration Files
-### 1.1.1 Ensure that the API server pod specification file permissions are set to 644 or more restrictive (Automated)
+### 1.1.1 Ensure that the API server pod specification file permissions are set to 600 or more restrictive (Automated)

 **Result:** Not Applicable

 **Remediation:**
+Run the below command (based on the file location on your system) on the control plane node.
+For example, chmod 600 /etc/kubernetes/manifests/kube-apiserver.yaml
-Cluster provisioned by RKE doesn't require or maintain a configuration file for kube-apiserver.
+Not Applicable - Cluster provisioned by RKE doesn't require or maintain a configuration file for kube-apiserver.
 All configuration is passed in as arguments at container run time.

 ### 1.1.2 Ensure that the API server pod specification file ownership is set to root:root (Automated)